 “What is stronger than the human heart which shatters over and over and still lives.”
 Rupi Kaur

-Garam masala is a familiar spice we have heard of before.
-Garam, I learned means “warm” and masala means “blend”; hence, a warm spice blend.
+Garam masala is a familiar spice some of us lovers of Indian food have heard of before.
+It translates literally to warm spice and is actually a blend of spices.
 This recipe is labeled a Punjabi style which means it comes from the northern region of India; however garam masala is prepared in other portions across the country as well.
-It is very simple to make by toasting, cooling and grinding spices to elicit a complex and rich aromatic flavor.
+It is very simple to make by toasting, cooling and grinding spices to elicit a rich and complex aromatic flavor.

-How fascinating life is where one can take whole things and grind them up to produce something totally different.
+How forgiving life is where one can take whole things and grind them up to produce something totally different.
 Kind of like our hearts that can get broken over and over and over yet it still hopes, it still laughs, it still loves.
-It sounds so cliche but this resilience truly is miraculous.
+It sounds so cliche but the human quality of resilience truly is miraculous.
 It has been an emotionally difficult week for me, letting in new realities of loved ones, sinking ever deeper in the knowledge that we all have our limits.
 But why do mine always feel less than others?
 Why do my limits feel limitless and others so rigid and fixed when an injury happens once or twice?
-I am too forgiving, just like Abby was.
-She would know exactly what I am talking about.
+I don’t know.
+I can’t seem to put words to it yet.
+Abby would know exactly what I am talking about.
 I understood her “garam masala” and she understood mine, like no one else ever has.

 Ingredients: 1 tablespoon coriander seeds, 1 teaspoon cumin seeds, 1 teaspoon whole cloves, 1/2 teaspoon black peppercorns, 1/2 teaspoon of cardamom seeds (from black pods), 3 cinnamon sticks broken into smaller pieces, 3 bay leaves dried or fresh.